Last updated: April 23, 2025

 Pros and cons of HELOCs

-HELOCs and home equity loans both let you borrow against your home’s available equity.
+HELOCs and home equity loans both let you borrow against your home equity.

 Rates

-Home equity loans typically offer fixed rates that stay the same throughout the life of the loan.
+Home equity loans, on the other hand, typically offer fixed interest rates that stay consistent throughout the life of the loan.

 Borrowing amounts